vapor/docs/fluent/fixtures.md

 ---

 # Fixtures
-Sometimes, you may need to prepopulate your database with existing datas.
-For exemple, you might need to insert in your table 'Users' an admin account or a test account.
+When you want to prepopulate a database with existing data, you will need to create one or several fixtures.
+For example, in your table `users`, it's very common to create admin account and a test account just after the creation of the table.
+The following snippets of code show you how to deal with it.

 In a separate file (Database+Fixture.swift):
 ```swift